 Always take the time to preheat your oven and ensure that you set it at the precise temperature called for in the recipe.

 Allow about 10 to 15 minutes to make certain your oven has reached the proper temperature before inserting your cupcake tins.

-Knowing how to make homemade cupcakes is one thing, but you must know how to make them look presentable!
+Following Grandma's tips for making perfect cupcakes is one thing, but you must also know how to make your cupcakes look presentable!
 That's where quality liners play a big part.
 Not only do they add to the cupcake's appearance, but they make it easier to eat.

 Thin paper liners can also appear greasy after baking which can detract from your cupcake's appearance.
 So, if you plan to serve your cupcakes in their liners, choose a liner that's suitable.
 Consider paying a little extra for better quality!

 Finally, make sure you use the right size liners for your baking tin.
 Most "standard" (2-1/2 inch) cupcake tins can hold "standard" liners, up to the larger size liners.

 However, if you try to use a liner that's too large for your pan, it will distort the shape of your cupcake.

 If you want "extra large" or "jumbo" cupcakes, you will need what's called a Jumbo (3-1/2 inch) cupcake tin with its larger openings for 6 cupcakes, and Jumbo size liners that fit these larger pans perfectly.